-Columbus Community Legal Services (CCLS) consists of four distinct in-house, live-client representation clinics: Advocacy for the Elderly; the Families and the Law Clinic; the General Practice Clinic; and the Consumer Protection Project.
+Columbus Community Legal Services (CCLS) consists of four distinct in-house, live-client representation clinics: Advocacy for the Elderly; the Families and the Law Clinic; the Civil Practice Clinic; and the Low Income Taxpayer Clinic.
 Below are some of the frequently asked questions regarding enrollment in one of the CCLS clinics.
 If you have any additional questions, please contact Alvita Eason Barrow, Managing Director, at (202) 319-6788 or stop by our office on the first floor of the law school.

 CCLS offers you an opportunity to put theory into practice and to learn by doing.
 Operating like a law firm, CCLS allows students to gain hands-on experience representing clients, identifying case issues, applying substantive law, and drafting legal memoranda, motions, pleadings, client letters, and trial preparation documents.
 With close supervision, you are able to provide high-quality representation to underserved members of our community.
 Not only is there a substantial benefit to you and the clients whom you represent, but employers like to see that, during law school, you have gained experience by representing real clients on real cases.
 As a clinic student, you will gain marketable skills, benefit from faculty mentorship, and expand your professional network.
 The skills that you acquire as a clinic student will not only prepare you for graduation and for the bar exam, but will also bolster your confidence in the next steps of your career.